Information Storage in the Stochastic Ising Model: Discussion and Future Directions

-For finite time, simple arguments showed that up to $t\sim\frac{n}{4}$, the information capacity is $\Theta(n)$.
-A droplet-based coding scheme for superlinear time that reliably stores $\omega(\sqrt{n})$ bits ($\sqrt{n}$ can always be achieve by coding only over striped configuration) was then proposed.
-The idea was to partition the grid into appropriately spaced sub-squares of area $a(n)=o(n)$, and writing a bit onto each by setting all its spins to positive or negative.
-Using the Lifshitz law established in \cite{Lacoin_Anisotropic2014}, each of the $\frac{n}{a(n)}$ sub-squares is capable of retaining its bit up to time $t\sim a(n)\cdot n$.
-Thus, we concluded that $I_n(t)=\Omega\left(\frac{n}{a(n)}\right)$ for $t=O\big(a(n)\cdot n\big)$.
-Note that this schemes improves upon the stripe-based scheme (that achieves order of $\sqrt{n}$ bits for all $t$) only up to $t\sim n^{\frac{3}{2}}$; indeed, taking $a(n)=\sqrt{n}$, we have $\frac{n}{a(n)}=\sqrt{n}$.
-The question remains whether or not it is possible to store more than $\sqrt{n}$ bits for times longer than $n^{\frac{3}{2}}$.
-A negative answer would require a converse bound, while a positive answer calls for a different achievability scheme.
+For finite time, linear codes were used to show that $I_n(t)=\Theta(n)$ up to $t\sim n/4$.
+A droplet-based coding scheme for superlinear time that reliably stores $\omega(\sqrt{n})$ bits ($\sqrt{n}$ is trivially achievable by coding over stripes) was then proposed.
+The scheme partitions the grid into appropriately spaced sub-squares of area $a(n)=o(n)$ and writes a bit onto each.
+The Lifshitz law \cite{Lacoin_Anisotropic2014} then implies that each sub-square retains its bit up to time $t\sim a(n)\cdot n$, implying that $I_n(t)=\Omega\left(\frac{n}{a(n)}\right)$, for $t=O\big(a(n)\cdot n\big)$.
+This schemes improves upon the stripe-based scheme only up to $t\sim n^{3/2}$.
+A question remains whether it is possible to store more than $\sqrt{n}$ bits for times longer than $n^{3/2}$.
+A potential improvement of the droplet-based scheme proposed herein nests each droplet with a growing number (with $n$) of smaller and smaller droplets.
+Letting smaller droplets grow at slower rates, such a scheme might enable storing $\omega(\sqrt{n})$ bits.
+We leave the formalization and the analysis of this scheme for future work.

-We have examined the possibility of nesting the original sub-squares in the droplet-based scheme with secondary smaller squares, which would allow writing 2 bits into each isolated region (rather than 1, as in our original construction).
-While this would not result in an increased order of the number of stored bits (just a multiplicative factor of 2) it opens the door to an intriguing line of thought.
-Consider letting the number of nested squares also grow with $n$, where the smaller the square is, the slower the growth rate of its area.
-Such a scheme seems cumbersome to analyze, but there is a possibility that it enables storing more bits (in order of magnitude) than the vanilla droplet-based scheme proposed in this paper.

-It was also shown that applying an arbitrarily small external field on the grid dynamics significantly improves its storage ability.
-The infinite-time capacity grows from $\Theta(\sqrt{n})$ to $\Theta(n)$, which is a consequence of a tie-braking rule induced by the external field.
-With this tie-braking rule (appropriately spaced) droplets of side length at least 2, of which there are $\Theta(n)$ many, are stable.
-Since $n$ is always an upper bound on $I_n(t)$, the information capacity is characterized as $I_n(t)=\Theta(n)$, for all $t$.
-The same holds without an external field when the grid is replaced with the honeycomb lattice, whose structure prohibits ties in the first place.
-This suggests that both these architectures are superior to the grid without an external field for storage purposes.